Timing Akhenaten

 on +325.06.22/05:36. or, at noon, JDssNicaea = 1'839'937.

-of the 1st Akhehtaten Summer Solstice, 1661 years earlier :
+1st Summer Solstice occurence at the new city of Akhetaten, 1661 years earlier :

 λ-1 = JD 1'233'269.5,